Samizo-AITL/gf180-inkjet-driver/docs/index.md

 ---

+## Rationale for NMOS-Based 4×2 Array Layout Check

+Prior to fixing the 300 dpi configuration as the baseline array, a **4×2 NMOS-based HV switch array** was intentionally selected as the minimum verification structure for layout feasibility.

+This choice was made for the following reasons:

+- **Worst-case isolation constraints first**
+  Under GF180MCU rules, **DNWELL enclosure, spacing, and guard-ring continuity** dominate array pitch feasibility.
+  A low-side **NMOS-centered topology** represents the most demanding case in terms of substrate noise isolation and DNWELL usage.
+  Verifying pitch feasibility under this condition establishes a conservative physical baseline.

+- **Avoidance of edge-dominated artifacts**
+  Single-unit or linear (1×N) layouts are strongly affected by guard-ring termination and DNWELL boundary effects.
+  A **4×2 array** provides a central region that closely approximates an infinite array, allowing realistic evaluation of shared guard rings, well continuity, and routing congestion.

+- **Array-level sharing and repetition check**
+  The 4×2 structure is the smallest block that simultaneously exposes: guard-ring sharing effectiveness, DNWELL shape propagation, power/ground rail continuity, and repeatability under tiling.

+For these reasons, the **NMOS-based 4×2 array** was used as the layout feasibility checkpoint.
+Once a **300 dpi pitch** was confirmed under this worst-case condition, the resulting configuration was promoted to the **baseline (golden) array** for subsequent exploration.

+---

 ## ✅ 300 dpi Array Implementation (Final Outcome)

 Based on the GDS-level exploration documented above, a **300 dpi pitch